On /downloads you will find all current distributions

 | VS Code Extension (VSIX) | Editor integration |

-All artifacts are released under the same release, so you always get a consistent version per day.
+All artifacts are released together, so you always get one consistent version number across all platforms per release.

 Via the UI vs. via the API